likicv/usysml-test-cases/test_cases.md

-According to the KerML specification: "A single-line note includes all the text from the initial characters '//' up to the next line terminator or the end of the input text (whichever comes first)"
+According to the KerML specification: "A single-line note includes all the text from the initial characters '//' up to the next line terminator or the end of the input text (whichever comes first)."